imrando/.hyprland-dotfiles/README.md

 ## Disclaimer!
-These dots are meant to be used on an arch based distro or arch itself, and I have yet to test these dots on other distros, So be careful if you are using it on another distro as the repos may not have the things you need to make this rice complete!
+These dots are meant to be used on an arch-based distro or arch itself, and I have yet to test these dots on other distros, So be careful if you are using it on another distro as the repos may not have the things you need to make this rice complete!

 # Installation